PierreMars/Instagram-Crop-Assemble/README.md

 # Instagram-Crop-Assemble

-Tired of clipping your instagram screenshots by hand?
+Tired of clipping your instagram screenshots by hand ?
 This script should help you !

 Code project here : https://github.com/AphroMad/Crop-Instagram (But it's private)